 Tracing Truth

-Moderator: Ada Kuskowski, Associate Professor of History, Wolf Humanities Center Penn Faculty Fellow
+Moderator: Ada Kuskowski, Associate Professor of History; Penn Faculty Fellow, Wolf Humanities Center

 - Arwen Zhang, Finance, International Studies; CAS, Wharton, 2028

-"A Collection of the Most Curious Facts": Truth, Travel, and Self-Representation in the Works of Gerald of Wales - Eric Ryu, Health and Societies, History, and Classics; CAS, 2026
+"A Collection of the Most Curious Facts": Truth, Travel, and Self-Representation in the Works of Gerald of Wales - Eric Ryu, Health and Societies, History, Classical Studies; CAS, 2026

-"The Boy on the Benches": Into the Classrooms of the Scottish Enlightenment - Cristina Diaz, History and Linguistics; CAS, 2026
+"The Boy on the Benches": Into the Classrooms of the Scottish Enlightenment - Cristina Diaz, History, Linguistics; CAS, 2026

 The Etymological Method in Alphonsine Chronicle